rbach92/BlendScripts/README.md

 Custom menu - a bunch of functions I frequently use.
 Just wanted them on a hotkey.

 Action Cleaner - iterates thru objects and deletes any animations that have no users.
 Useful for cleaning up a file that makes heavy use of Mixamo animations & the NLA editor.
 Save a backup as this refreshes the file to release the data blocks.

+Ani Retarget - creates an "interface" for retargeting animations.
+Basically puts empties on all the bones, constrains them to a source rig, and then puts necessary constraints on the target's bones.
+Allows for easy correction of retargeted animation.
+Rigs must be named "source" and "target".